Yourlocalkannibal/Yourlocalkannibal/README.md

 *"Why have you been missing?"*
  <p align="center"

-They couldn't handle the swag, got me kicked but I back kicking harder with glitters.
+They couldn't handle the swag, got me kicked but Im back kicking harder with glitters.
 The internet angel won't leave you, you can bet!

 ![image](https://64.media.tumblr.com/aebeb8f7521ee6fb0557995080ffab1f/2a25a5e1abd64440-ff/s640x960/39cc5c3ceda82c534732f66b123d37db300ad960.gif)